tartansandal/bash-completion-recipe/README.md

    This addresses Problem 4, provided we ensure that the path is only added once and that the path is added before system paths.

-5. The bash_completion library sets a BASH_COMPLETION_VERSION_INFO variable, so we can patch `bash-completion.sh` to only load the library if the existing version is 'different' from the one being loaded.
+5. The bash_completion library sets a `BASH_COMPLETION_VERSION_INFO` variable, so we can patch `bash-completion.sh` to only load the library if the existing version is 'different' from the one being loaded.

    This saves us from an unnecessary double load, but still allows for the library to be overridden, addressing Problem 5.

+6. Patch the upstream to set `$BASH_COMPLETION_VERSION_INFO` to `$CONDA_BASH_COMPLETION_VERSION_INFO`.
+This allows the conda packaged version to override the system installed version, even if the version numbers are the same, provided it is loaded last.

-## What about users who install `bash-completion` into a non-base environment.
+### What about users who install `bash-completion` into a non-base environment.

 Modified Scenario Steps 2 and 4: